Common Questions about Bioidentical Hormone Therapy

 Currently, natural hormones are available as a patch, oral medication, injection, suppository, sub-dermal pellet or cream.
 A hormone replacement specialist considers any other health issues of the patient before recommending a specific approach.
 For example, people with high cholesterol tend to do better with the patch but worse with oral medications.
 Patients may switch to another method if the initial method prescribed is not tolerated well.

-What Testing Determines if BHRT is Right for Me?
+- What Testing Determines if Bioidentical Hormone Therapy is Right for Me?

 There are several different ways to test your body’s hormone levels.
 You may be asked for a saliva or urine sample or a blood test.
 The type of testing requested will depend on your presenting symptoms and overall health.